hafbau/lecture_notes/w7d1/notes.md

 > What would this log to console??

-**takeaways?**
+**takeaways**

-- data can be created internally or passed in as an argument
+- data can be created internally and / or passed in as arguments
-- internally generated data can be called STATE
+- internal data are called STATE
-- external data are called PROPS
+- external data are PROPS
-- state from parent can be props to a child
+- state for a parent can be the props to a child
-- to allow a child component to modify a parent's state; the parent can pass the child a function props that the child can call.
+- to allow a child function (Component) to modify parent's state, the parent will need to pass in a function with which the child will change the state

 #### Why React?

-- it more about performance
+- its more about performance (https://reactjs.org/docs/rendering-elements.html#react-only-updates-whats-necessary)
-- gives component based architecture
+- uses component based architecture

 #### Rules of JSX / React
+- No HTML comments allowed
+- JS expression has to be wrpped in `{}`
+- No chaining elements must return one root
 - Gotta close those tags
-- No HTML comments
-- camelCase for most DOM attributes
-- Child must close before Parent component
+- Parent can't close before a child
-- JS logic has to be wrapped in curly braces `{}`
-- className instead of class attribute on DOM elements
+- use className instead of class attribute
-- JSX expression limits us to returning a single node.
-- Use PascalCase for React components, or lowercase for HTML elements.
-- React components have to return something or `null`. `undefined` is NOT a valid return type
+- Most html attributes are cameCased

+**what do we remember?**

 ## Demos